aclueless/spair/README.md

 * async command
 * svg
 * Missing things here and there...
-    * Errr, this is not a _why not_, obviously.
+    * Errr, this is definitely a _why not_, obviously.
 I just put this here to remind potential users not to surprise about missing things :D.
     * For example, Spair currently just implements a handful number of events.

 ## Cargo features